mbruyere/umbrella_generator/README.md

 ```
 It is required to have a CSV file with this header column and filled with rigth information.

+You can find sample CSV files in the repository

 ```
 idrtr,hostname,addr_ipv4,addr_ipv6,macaddr,.membre,pop,switch,port,status
 0,h1,10.0.0.1,2001:7f8:68::1,00:00:00:00:00:01,h1,TLS00,sw1,1,Production